zsytssk/rivercarro/README.md

 $ rivercarro -help
 Usage: rivercarro [options]

-  -help           Print this help message and exit.
+  -h              Print this help message and exit.
+  -version        Print the version number and exit.
   -view-padding   Set the padding around views in pixels.
 (Default 6) -outer-padding  Set the padding around the edge of the layout area in
                   pixels.
 (Default 6)